MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/prerequisites-for-installing-sites.md

 The user account that runs Configuration Manager setup to install the new central administration site must have role-based administration rights at the stand-alone primary site.

 To install a central administration site as part of a site expansion, the user account that runs setup to install the central administration site must be defined in role-based administration at the stand-alone primary site as either a **Full Administrator** or an **Infrastructure Administrator**.

+For more information including the complete list of required permissions, see [Site installation account](/sccm/core/plan-design/hierarchy/accounts#site-installation-account).

 #### Top-level site roles